Sign-Up Error? 1 day ago

 • Download the payment slip (aka billing statement) from your account.

-• Go to your MY CLASSES page and at the rightmost column, select YEAR and click on PAYMENT SLIP.
+• Go to your MY CLASSES page, select YEAR, and at the rightmost column click on PAYMENT SLIP.

 • Mobile phone users may need to scroll to the rightmost part of the page to find this option.